MFAR Searches - Birth Mothers

-Mothers may request a search of the Minnesota Fathers’ Adoption Registry at any time.
-To request a search, a mother must fill out a Minnesota Fathers' Adoption Registry (MFAR) Search Request (PDF) form and send it in along with the required fee.
+A mother may request a search of the Minnesota Fathers’ Adoption Registry at any time.
+She must fill out a Minnesota Fathers' Adoption Registry Search Request (PDF) form and send it with the required fee.
 MFAR cannot perform a search without payment.
 The results of the search will either prove the putative father’s MFAR registration or that he has not registered.
 The mother may notify the putative father of the search results.

 Attorneys may request a search of MFAR on behalf of a mother or prospective adoptive parent(s).